You are here

 The primary purpose for assessment in early childhood programs is to provide child growth and development information to teachers and families in order to best support the continued learning of children.
 The state must report on program outcomes for children served by preschool special education to the Office of Special Education Programs (OSEP).
 These reports provide stakeholders with an indication of the effectiveness of the public funding of preschool programs by showing the aggregate outcomes of the children who participate.

 Classroom Level Use

 Teachers share assessment information with families and collect input from families that helps to inform the assessment.
 Together, teachers and families use this information to develop an Individual Learning Plan, identifying next steps for each child.
 District teams use assessment results to make informed decisions about how best to support positive outcomes for children.

 At the program level, administrators use aggregated assessment data to target areas for needed improvement, to make decisions about how to allocate resources such as professional development dollars, and to inform the educator effectiveness process.
 They also use aggregate data to inform the local school board and the community about the growth children are making in the program and how those children fare throughout their education in the district.

-State Level Use
+State and Federal Level Use

 In general, CDE does not inspect individual pieces of documentation.
 However, we may periodically inspect documentation reports (i.e., tallies of how much documentation has been collected).
 Also, local administrators are certainly encouraged to review both components, and they do in many cases.

-While districts do not need to participate in the Colorado Preschool Program, districts must comply with all obligations of federal regulations pursuant to IDEA and all state rules pursuant to the Exceptional Children's Educational Act (ECEA).
+Districts must comply with all obligations of federal regulations pursuant to IDEA and all state rules pursuant to the Exceptional Children's Educational Act (ECEA).
 Non-compliance with these requirements could result in loss of IDEA funding and could place the district at risk of losing all federal funding.
 The district would also be at risk for legal action from parents.